Skip to content

 Main dataset

-This file or sheet includes all variables coded for each incident, organised such that one row corresponds to one incident - our main unit of investigation.
+This file includes all variables coded for each incident, organised such that one row corresponds to one incident - our main unit of investigation.
 Where multiple codes are present for a single variable for a single incident, these are separated with semi-colons within the same cell.

 Receiver dataset